what does a notary do what does a notary do

 In a world where legal documents and agreements are part of everyday life, notaries play a crucial role in ensuring authenticity and preventing fraud.
 But what exactly does a notary do?
 Many people encounter notaries when buying a house, signing a contract, or dealing with estate planning, yet their full range of responsibilities often remains a mystery.

 Notaries serve as impartial witnesses to the signing of important documents, verifying the identity of signers and ensuring that all parties understand the contents before proceeding.
 They help maintain the integrity of legal transactions by deterring fraud and providing an additional layer of trust.
-Understanding the duties of a notary can demystify the process and highlight their importance in various legal and business contexts.
+Understanding the duties of a notary can demystify the process and highlight its importance in various legal and business contexts.

 Understanding the Role of a Notary